Save the date - we're back hacking systems. Join us for #Fix216: Criminal Justice Reform.

 Join us for the next iteration of FIX216: Criminal Justice Reform.
 We’re intentionally bringing together people from Tech, Design, Community Organizing, and Policy backgrounds to ensure we hear from a diverse set of opinions and generate solutions that represent a wide variety of experiences.

-Over $10,000 in prizes are available for the top team(s) to help them follow through and develop their ideas into sustainable, publically available applications.
+Up to $10,000 in prizes are available for the top team(s) to help them follow through and develop their ideas into sustainable, publically available applications.